 To learn more about the NVADG, go to www.nvadg.org.

-Chimpanzee Sanctuary Northwest, of Cle Elum, Wa., received $1,000 for its campaign to expand its chimp house.
+Chimpanzee Sanctuary Northwest, of Cle Elum, Wa., received $1,000 in January 2019 for its campaign to expand its chimp house.

 The sanctuary has rescued seven chimps so far.
 They had spent decades in small cages in the basement of a biomedical laboratory in Pennsylvania, with no sun or stimulation as they were subjected to hepatitis vaccine experiments.
 They were bred to obtain more chimps for more experiments, and the babies were taken from their mothers when